 I’m happy to share the official cover for my upcoming short story, A Dark Scandal.
 This was sort of a collaborative effort.
 I chose the image, and Dawné Dominique did the graphic design.
 It will be released in e-book on December 21st by Secret Cravings Publishing.
 I’ve updated the Books page with a book display and blurb.
 I’ll add an excerpt on a later date.

 I’ve had a few people contact me about a Teen Wolf fanfiction called Our Lovely Scars.
 The book cover with my name on it is floating around the Web and it’s sparked people’s curiosity.
 I added the question to my FAQs, but I decided to post about it for better clarification.
 Last year, while I was still on deviantART, I had joined a few Teen Wolf fangroups.
 I like the MTV series and I loved the movie as a kid in the 80′s.
-I was planning on writing my first fanfiction with teenagers as the main characters, and sharing it with the groups.
+I was planning on writing my first fanfiction with Isaac Lahey and an original female as the main characters, and sharing it with the groups.
 I tried writing the first chapter, but I couldn’t finish it, so I decided to quit.
 I realized I’m an adult romance author for a reason.
 I like reading mature romances and writing from an adult’s perspective.
 Typically, I don’t read Teen or Young Adult romances for enjoyment, and I can’t write a story for fun in a genre I don’t enjoy.
 Besides Teen Wolf, I rarely watch shows and movies centered around teens and it’s for the same reason.
 In the end, I decided to just share my artwork without the story.

 I wasn’t lying when I said Eternal Press doesn’t waste any time.
 I’m happy to reveal the new official cover for my second novel The Howling Heart.
 The artwork was designed by Elena Dudina.
 The model represents Paige, and she’s cloaked like a wolf with a few Varulv in the background.
 For those of you who don’t know, Varulv is the Swedish word for werewolf.